7 Most Eco-Friendly Coffee Brewing Methods

 Image Credit: Zarak Khan, Unsplash

 The Chemex is a beauty to have on your kitchen counter.
-Not only is it wonderful to look at, however it makes incredible coffee and is mostly eco-friendly coffee maker.
-The smooth coffee you’ll enjoy is less bitter.
-While it may lack a little of body, you’ll love the reality that you’re not being wasteful each morning when enjoying your coffee.
+Not only is it wonderful to look at, but it brews an incredible coffee and is mostly eco-friendly coffee maker.
+The smooth coffee you’ll love is less bitter.
+While it may lack a little of body, you’ll enjoy the fact that you’re not being wasteful each morning when enjoying your coffee.

 Pros